WARNING: VACATION PHOTOS AHEAD.

 If you ever want elk to turn and stare at you, try noisily rolling your luggage across a bumpy parking lot.
 Worked every time.
 Such sweet faces!

-Our flight home from Denver was cancelled due to a plane’s bad brakes, so we spent 9.5 hours sitting in the Denver airport, trying to sleep in uncomfortable chairs.
+Our flight home from Denver was canceled due to a plane’s bad brakes, so we spent 9.5 hours sitting in the Denver airport, trying to sleep in uncomfortable chairs.
 All those magazines I thrifted, Katie?
 Completely necessary.

 Home again, home again, jiggity jog.